Home - Bookapy Book Preview

 “If I stay, they’ll fight.”

 “Yes, yes.
-You’re probably right,” Gemerris nodded in sad understanding.
+You’re probably right,” Gemerris nodded.
 “Give me at least three days, longer if you can manage it.
-Every hour gives us more colonists, more food and a chance to rebuild and return.”
+Every hour gives us more colonists, food, and a chance to rebuild and return.”

 “I’ll get you your three days, General.
 I swear it!”